Hollywood Showdown: Format

-Seven contestants competed against each other over the course of five episodes (ranging Monday through Friday), competing to answer trivia questions pertaining to the entertainment industry.
-At any given time, one contestant was in control of the game, while the other six stood to the side, each holding an envelope.
-Five of the envelopes held cards with dollar amounts ranging from $100 to $1,000 in $10 increments, while the last had the "Box Office" card.
+Seven (originally six) contestants competed against each other over the course of five episodes (ranging Monday through Friday), competing to answer trivia questions pertaining to the entertainment industry.
+One contestant was in control of the game at any given time, while the others sat in a gallery, each holding an envelope.
+One of the envelopes held a "Box Office" card, while the others contained cards with cash amounts ranging from $100 to $1,000 in increments of $10.
+Initial control of the first game on each Monday episode was determined at random.

 The contestant in control selected one gallery member, who opened his/her envelope and revealed its contents.
-The two contestants then faced each other in a question round.
-Todd Newton read a series of toss-up questions with three answer choices, open for either contestant to buzz in.
-A correct answer scored one point, while a miss gave the opponent a chance to respond and steal the point.
-The first contestant to score three points took control, while the opponent had to sit out the remainder of the game.
+The host then read a series of toss-up questions, each with three answer choices and open for either contestant to buzz-in.
+A correct answer awarded one point, while a miss gave the opponent a chance to answer and steal the point.
+The first contestant to score three points took/retained control, while the opponent had to sit out the remainder of the game.

 If the gallery member's card showed a dollar amount, it was added to the Box Office jackpot, which began at $10,000 for the start of each Monday episode and was reset to this value after being collected.
 If the gallery member had the "Box Office" card, the winner of that question round played for the jackpot.

 Box Office

 The object of the Box Office round was to answer five open-ended questions correctly.
 Before each question, the contestant was presented with two category choices.
-The first four correct answers were worth $500 each, and the fifth won the Box Office.
+The first four correct answers were worth $500 each, and the fifth won the jackpot.

 After any correct answer, the contestant could either end the round and keep all money won to that point, or continue to the next question.
 An incorrect response at any time ended the round and forfeited the accumulated money.
-If the contestant did not win the Box Office through either a miss or a decision to stop, a new game began and he/she had initial control, with the Box Office continuing to grow from its previous value.
-Any contestant who won the Box Office immediately retired from the show, and a new one was introduced to replace him/her; the Box Office was then reset to $10,000 for the next game.
+If the contestant either ended the round or missed a question, he/she had initial control for the next game.
+Any contestant who won the jackpot immediately retired from the show, whereupon a new contestant was introduced and given initial control.

 Friday Payoff

-All weeks were self-contained, meaning that a game in progress on Friday could not continue into the following Monday.
-When time ran out, all remaining gallery members opened their envelopes, and the one holding the Box Office card competed in the final question round for that week.
-The winner of that round could either accept $1,000 and leave the show, or return next week to play again for a brand-new $10,000 Box Office.
-Early in the first season, the winner of the last Friday showdown played the Box Office one last time.
+Each week was a self-contained competition, meaning that a game in progress on Friday could not continue into the following Monday.
+If a game was in progress when time ran out on Friday, all remaining gallery members opened their envelopes, and the one holding the Box Office card competed in the final question round for that week.
+The winner of that round could either accept $1,000 and leave the show, or return on the following Monday to play against a new group of contestants with the jackpot reset to $10,000.
+Early in the first season, the winner of the last Friday showdown played for the jackpot instead.